miguelppais/fishcensus-netlogo/Readme.txt

 If you want to report bugs, suggest features, share work you did with the model, or even insult me, please send me an email: [mppais@fc.ul.pt](mailto:mppais@fc.ul.pt)

 ## Changelog

+Version 2.1
+- Changed folder structure to match COMSES.Net requirements
+- Code to save and load files now saves and loads from the ../data/ folder
+- Minor UI fixes

 Version 2.0
 - Code updated to NetLogo 6.0 new syntax.
 Model no longer compatible with NetLogo 5.3.1.